Here’s How The New Stimulus Bill Will Immediately Cut The Poverty Rate By One-Third

 The bill will also have an outsize impact on the lowest-income Americans.
 Not only does the poverty rate look different between Black, Latinx, and white people overall, but the distribution of the degree of poverty varies within these groups too.
 About 5.1% of Black Americans were projected to experience what's known as "deep poverty" in 2021, or in other words, having resources less than half of the poverty level.
 About 5.6% of Latinx Americans were expected to be in deep poverty, as well as about 3.6% of white Americans.

-With the American Rescue Plan in effect, the analysis found deep poverty to go down to 3.2% for Black and Latinx people. and 2.5% for white people.
+With the American Rescue Plan in effect, the analysis found deep poverty to go down to 3.2% for Black and Latinx people, and 2.5% for white people.
 Combined, it would mean that the number of people experiencing deep poverty would decrease by a little over one-third — that's significant.
 In contrast, the bill would reduce the number of low-income households (for this analysis, that's people who are below 200% of the poverty threshold) by about 15%.

 These are the facts of what the American Rescue Plan could do: 16 million people who, at least by the standards of the SPM poverty threshold, are no longer experiencing poverty.
-It is by no means a perfect bill, but it's an indicator of how far a single $1,400 cash infusion could go — and yet not a single Republican senator voted for the American Rescue Plan last week, and House Majority Leader Steny Hoyer correctly predicted that "zero Republicans to vote for this bill" in the House.
+It is by no means a perfect bill, but it's an indicator of how far a single $1,400 cash infusion could go — and yet not a single Republican senator voted for the American Rescue Plan last week, and earlier today we saw House Majority Leader Steny Hoyer correctly predicting "zero Republicans to vote for this bill" in the House.

 It's also important to remember that these numbers are only a projection for 2021.
 Many provisions of the American Rescue Plan are designed to expire.
 While Democrats have said that they would like the increased child tax credit to become permanent, the stimulus payment is intended to be a one-time deal, and the extra federal unemployment benefits will also expire by September 2021.
 Originally, a $15 minimum wage hike was included in this bill, but it has since been removed.
 This rescue plan is temporary relief, not a cure.
 The question is, what happens after?
 Does Congress say, "That's enough poverty reduction for today I think," and move on?